|Mutt and Jeff.|

 The phrase is also, in a larger sense, a term used to describe the pairing of opposites of any sort - happy and sad, or athletic and wimpy, whatever.
 In "The Flintstones," for instance, Fred is big and gruff, while Barney is short and thoughtful - a true "Mutt and Jeff" pairing.

 Mutt and Jeff - "Domestic Difficulties" (1916)

-One of animation's early heroes was Bud Fisher.
-Probably not a name you've ever heard of, but back in the day there was nobody bigger in the field.
+One of the animation field's early heroes was Bud Fisher.
+Probably not a name you've ever heard of, but back in the day, there was nobody bigger in the field.

 Harry Conway “Bud” Fisher began the first comic strip, "Mutt and Jeff," in 1907.
 It stuck around for 75 years, which isn't bad at all.
 Augustus J. Mutt was a gambler, while about a year later he met Edgar Horace Jeffries, who was short and dimwitted.
 And thus was born comedy gold.

-The last Mutt and Jeff animation was "Globetrotters" in 1926 (colorized):
+The last Mutt and Jeff animation were "Globetrotters" in 1926 (colorized):